What is Hearsay?

-If you are going to be a witness in a trial, you need to understand that you may not be able to testify about what other people told you.
+If you will be a witness in a trial, you need to understand that you may not be allowed to testify about what other people told you.
 However, you can give unlimited testimony about what you saw, smelled, heard (without quoting someone), felt, tasted, and what you did as a result.
-As an example: You could be prohibited from saying that someone told you, "He set that building on fire," if the judge determines that it would be hearsay, but you can say, "I smelled smoke.
+As an example: You may be prohibited from saying that someone told you, "He set that building on fire," if the judge determines that it would be hearsay, but you can say, "I smelled smoke.
 I felt heat coming from that direction.
 I could hardly breathe.
 People were running out of the side door.
 I was dialing 911 on my phone, and then a stranger pointed at another person and made a statement to me.
 I took a video of the building and both of them with my cell phone."

 Another way of thinking about hearsay, especially if you know in advance that the judge may not allow you to quote what you heard someone else say, is to think of the quote as the monster in a scary movie.
 In most movies, the monster is actually not as scary as the build-up to seeing the monster.
 How many movies have you seen where the scariest part is seeing someone walk down a hall where you can't see the end of the hall or what's around the corner?
-No one in the movie has to say "There's a monster around the corner," for you to know that something bad is probably around the corner, because you can tell by the pacing, the music, and the other things you've seen in the movie.
+No one in the movie has to say "There's a monster around the corner" for you to know that something terrible is probably around the corner because you can tell by the pacing, the music, and the other things you've seen in the movie.
 The Netflix show "Stranger Things" uses this technique to maximum effect.
 Hearsay is all about context, so if you can set the scene for what happened before and after the "hearsay" statement was made, sometimes that can be more powerful than simply repeating the quote.
 "My phone rang.
 I answered my phone.
 I heard my mom's voice.
-I fell on my knees sobbing and I dropped my phone.
-I picked up my phone and called my sister, then I drove to the hospital as fast as I could."
+I fell on my knees sobbing, and I dropped my phone.
+I picked up my phone and called my sister, and then I drove to the hospital as fast as I could."
 Did the mother have good news?
 We know she didn't, even though we don't know what was said.

 Context is Critical